Purchase Links

 4Hardware Installation

 Step 1: Assemble the basic robot car according to Lesson 1.
-If your robot has already been assembled, no additional disassembly is required.
+If your robot has already completed Lesson 2, just keep it as is.

-Step 2: Remove the M3 hex screen on upper chassis.
-Attach two infrared distance sensors to the rear section of the lower chassis using M3 plasic screws, plastic pillars, and plastic nuts.
+Step 2: Remove the M3 hex screws on the upper chassis.
+Attach two infrared distance sensors to the rear section of the lower chassis using M3 plastic screws, plastic pillars, and plastic nuts.

 Important: